Lauren Lewthwaite Last Updated On: March 18, 2026

 The Best Auto Insurers in Florida

 We’re not here to tell you what insurance provider to go with, but we can help you understand your options.
 And in Florida, you have plenty of insurers to choose from.
-But in our research, we have found a few providers that offer the most affordable auto insurance in the Sunshine State, so we’re listing them here for your convenience: But don’t take our word for it.
-Make sure to compare at least three quotes from different providers, and factor in things like customer reviews, financial stability, coverage options, and more into your decision.
+But in our research, we have found a few providers that offer the most affordable auto insurance in the Sunshine State, so we’re listing them here for your convenience:

-Get Free Car Insurance Quotes, Florida!
+Get Free Car Insurance Quotes in Florida

 You might live in (or be relocating to) one of the most expensive states in the country for car insurance.
 But that doesn’t mean you’re stuck up a creek without a paddle.
 Affordable car insurance is more than possible, even in the Sunshine State.